 #1 – Worst First – Packet Soups, Seasonings, etc.

-These are loaded with MSG (sometimes 75% of a product), additives, preservatives, salt and sugar and they just have to go!
+These are loaded with additives, preservatives, salt and sugar and they just have to go!

 #2 – Tinned Produce

-Try and diminish the purchase of tinned food especially :
+Try and reduce the purchase of tinned food especially :

-- Soups – all brands (also high in MSG, salt).
+- Soups – all brands.
 We eliminated these completely.

 - Tinned Tuna.
 Eliminate as much as possible due to high mercury in the tuna and BPA.
 This is especially true for pregnant and nursing mums.

-- Tomatoes (are acidic and there is concern over Bisphenol-A leaching into tomatoes)
+- Tomatoes (are acidic and there is concern over Bisphenol-A leaching into tomatoes).
+Ditto for some beans and other tinned vegetables.

 # 3 – Salad Dressings and sauces